iamsophiesk/iamsophiesk/pages/cv.md

 *   PHP and MySQL, mainly through Drupal but with good knowledge of Symfony and related technologies
 *   Drupal 7 and 8, writing custom modules for each, maintaining other peoples' codebases
 *   JavaScript and jQuery/Ajax, used mainly within the Drupal framework
-*   The command line, mostly Linux-based, using Vim, MySQL and other command line tools
 *   Systems administration, including set up of sites on remote servers, configuring installations, and deployments to multiple environments
 *   Git-based workflows and technologies, using Gitlab, Github and Bitbucket, with a strong emphasis on collaborative work and peer review
+*   Using front-end build tools including Gulp, PatternLab and npm, both picking up projects and adding build tools to existing projects
 *   Writing project documentation for a range of audiences, including clients, test engineers, and other developers
 *   Working to coding standards and receiving/performing code reviews, and implementing code-sniffing tools
 *   Writing PHPUnit tests within the Drupal framework